statisticsnorway/klass-subsets-setup/README.md

 - install `jq` using your package manager.
 Windows: `chocolatey install jq` OS X: `brew install jq`, Debian/Ubuntu: `sudo apt-get install jq`.

 ### Then:
+2. Start Docker Desktop
-2. Run the script `run.sh <PATH>` where you replace `<PATH>` with the full path to _and including_ the project folder.
+3. Run the script `run.sh <PATH>` where you replace `<PATH>` with the full path to _and including_ the project folder.
 This will start LDS and Postgres.
 Wait for the services to be up and running before doing the next step.
-3. Run the script `import.sh` in order to put example classification subsets into LDS/Postgres.
+4. Run the script `import.sh` in order to put example classification subsets into LDS/Postgres.